Jolie-Pitt Split An Elaborate PR Stunt? ‘Mr. & Mrs. Smith’ Stars Have Not Consciously Recoupled [Rumors]

 Meanwhile, another report from Daily Mail claiming that Jolie and Pitt are now consciously recoupling is also not true.
 Earlier this month, the online publication maintained that the Mr. & Mrs. Smith stars are on their way back into each other’s arms.

 A close friend reportedly claimed that the ex-couple decided to give their relationship another chance after intense rehab and spiritual counselling.
 In fact, the online tabloid narrated that the Maleficent star and the Fight Club actor immediately collapsed into each other’s arms after ten months of separation.
-The meet-up was very emotional for the estranged couple, both realizing that they still love each other.
+The meetup was very emotional for the estranged couple, both realizing that they still love each other.
 They allegedly arrived in an undisclosed location in separate tinted limousines.

 “There were a lot of tears… Right there and then in this very modest house… they decided to make a fresh start.”